Salvation Army in Fayetteville to expand shelter

-FAYETTEVILLE -- The Salvation Army is ready to expand its shelter in the city.
+FAYETTEVILLE -- The Salvation Army is ready to expand its shelter in Fayetteville.

 The remodel will nearly double the shelter's capacity and move the drug and alcohol rehabilitation program to the activity center at the site at 219 W. 15th St.